 VzLinux was used by Virtuozzo only in-house as a guest operating system for containers and virtual machines.
 Thus, as it was not distributed from outside doors, hence that’s why we never heard about VzLinux.
 It is also a RedHat-based Linux like Alma and Rocky Linux.

 VzLinux is a free multipurpose distribution optimized to run on bare metal servers, virtual machines, or containers.
 It is designed to support intensive business-grade applications and workloads.
-A distribution for which Virtuozzo has already prepared the migration process from CentOS “without downtime“, and which it boasts of its speed of update with respect to RHEL and in comparison with CentOS.
+A distribution for which Virtuozzo has already prepared the migration process from CentOS “without downtime“, and which it boasts of its speed of update concerning RHEL and in comparison with CentOS.

 Springdale Linux which was earlier known as PUIAS Linux is another Linux operating system.
 It is built from the source packages available for Red Hat Enterprise Linux.
 Apart from the official upstream packages this also offers several other repositories for add-on packages.
 The distribution is maintained by the Institute for Advanced Study and Princeton University in the USA.